Parallel server systems with cancel-on-completion redundancy

-Note that the actual workloads added to the selected servers by an arriving class $j$ job depend not only on the realization of the component sizes, but also on the current workloads of the selected servers or, more specifically, on their {\em relative} workloads (i.e. workload differences).
-For a simple illustration, consider a job of class $j$ and suppose $d_j=3$, $k_j=2$.
+\sasha{Consider a server at time $t$.
+Let $t+w$ be the time at which all the components (of different jobs) that are currently (at time $t$) in its queue leave the system, either due to their service completions or service cancellations.
+This $w$ we will call the {\em server workload} at time $t$.
+In other words, the server workload $w$ at time $t$ is the actual amount of its current unfinished work.
+Now consider a class $j$ job arrival at time $t$.
+Note that the workloads added to the selected servers by this arriving job depend not only on the realization of the component sizes, but also on the current workloads of the selected servers or, more specifically, on their {\em relative} workloads (i.e. workload differences).
+For a simple illustration, suppose $d_j=3$, $k_j=2$.
 Suppose a class $j$ job arrives at time $t$ with the realization of the components' sizes being $(7,4,3)$, and these components are placed on the selected severs $(S_1, S_2, S_3)$ with workloads at time $t$ being $(5,3,6)$.
 Then, after this job arrival, the new workloads of the selected servers will be $(9,7,9)$, because the service of the component placed on server $S_1$ will be cancelled at time $t+9$ upon the completion of the service of the component placed on server $S_3$.
-Therefore, the actual workloads added to the selected servers by this job arrival will be $(4,4,3)$, as opposed to the component sizes $(7,4,3)$.
-We see that, indeed, unless $k_j = d_j$, the realization of the actual added workloads depends on the relative workloads of selected servers, as well as the realization of the component sizes.
+(Without cancellation, the new workloads would be $(12,7,9)$.)
+Therefore, the workloads added to the selected servers by this job arrival will be $(4,4,3)$, as opposed to the component sizes $(7,4,3)$.
+We see that, indeed, unless $k_j = d_j$, the realization of the added workloads depends on the relative workloads of selected servers, as well as the realization of the component sizes.